Reform of the United Nations: Relocation proposals

 Due to the significance of the organization, proposals to relocate its headquarters have occasionally been made.
 Complainants about its current location include diplomats who find it difficult to obtain visas from the United States and local residents complaining of inconveniences whenever the surrounding roads are closed due to visiting dignitaries, as well as the high costs to the city.
 A US telephone survey in 2001 found that 67% of respondents favored moving the United Nations headquarters out of the country.
 Countries critical of the US, such as Iran and Russia, are especially vocal in questioning the current location of the United Nations, arguing that the United States government could manipulate the work of the General Assembly through selective access to politicians from other countries, with the aim of having an advantage over rival countries.
 In the wake of the Snowden global surveillance disclosures, the subject of the relocation of the UN headquarters was again discussed, this time for security reasons.

 Among the cities that have been proposed to house the headquarters of the United Nations are Saint Petersburg, Montreal, Dubai, Jerusalem, and Nairobi.
+Another past notable proposal that was known as the "World Peace Capital" included uninhabited Navy Island, situated in the Niagara River along the Canada–United States border.

-Critics of relocation say that the idea would be expensive and would also involve the withdrawal of the United States from the organization, and with it much of the agency's funding.
-They also state that the proposals have never gone from being mere declarations.
+Some critics of relocation say that the idea might be expensive or could also involve the withdrawal of the United States from the organization, and with it much of the agency's funding.
+In past they also state that the proposals have never gone from being mere declarations.

 Creation, removals and additions for proposed UN reform

 Creation of United Nations Parliamentary Assembly

-A United Nations Parliamentary Assembly, or United Nations People's Assembly (UNPA), is a proposed addition to the United Nations System that eventually would allow for direct election of UN Parliament members by citizens of all over the world.
+A United Nations Parliamentary Assembly, or United Nations People's Assembly (UNPA), is a proposed addition to the United Nations System which would eventually allow for direct election of UN Parliament members by citizens of all over the world.

 Proposals for a UNPA date back to the UN's formation in 1945, but largely stagnated until the 1990s.
 They have recently gained traction amidst increasing globalization, as national parliamentarians and citizens groups seek to counter the growing influence of unelected international bureaucracies.